 Accessibility Audit Services

 Why do you need to check your website for accessibility?
 According to the CDC, roughly 1 in 5 Americans report having a disability.
 The baby boomer generation is increasingly becoming affected by age-related impairments as the youngest of them pass middle age.
 Yet a vast number of websites, software applications, digital learning materials, and online documents make it difficult for individuals with disabilities to navigate online environments.

 So how do you know where the barriers are, or how to remove them?
-A thorough accessibility audit against recognized accessibility standards such as the Web Content Accessibility Guidelines (WCAG) 2.0 and Section 508 of the U.S. Rehabilitation Act is a critical first step.
+A thorough accessibility audit against recognized accessibility standards such as the Web Content Accessibility Guidelines (WCAG) 2.0 and WCAG 2.1 and Section 508 of the U.S. Rehabilitation Act is a critical first step.

 Microassist conducts accessibility audits for